[−][src]Trait gio::ApplicationExt

 This function must not be called before the application has been

 registered.
-See ApplicationExt::get_is_registered
+See ApplicationExt::get_is_registered.

 Returns